 Head of Department informs about serious incident

-As the Head of Department, you are responsible for informing the Head of HR at the Faculty Office of what has happened and for sending the completed checklist via email to him or her.
-If you cannot reach the Head of HR, you can contact someone else in the faculty's HR department.
-In the event of a death, the Head of HR will contact the Vice-Chancellor’s Office.
+As the Head of Department, you are responsible for informing the HR manager at the Faculty Office of what has happened and for sending the completed checklist via email to him or her.
+If you cannot reach the HR manager, you can contact someone else in the faculty's HR department.
+In the event of a death, the HR manager will contact the Vice-Chancellor’s Office.

-Contact details for the Head of HR, Gunilla Thylander (staff.lu.se)
+Contact details for the HR manager, Gunilla Thylander (staff.lu.se)

 Contact details for the Faculty's HR department